Trash (1970 film)

-Trash is a 1970 American drama film directed and written by Paul Morrissey and starring Joe Dallesandro, Holly Woodlawn and Jane Forth.
-Dallesandro had previously starred in several other Andy Warhol/Paul Morrissey films such as The Loves of Ondine, Lonesome Cowboys, San Diego Surf, and Flesh.
+Trash is a 1970 American drama film directed by Paul Morrissey and starring Warhol superstars Joe Dallesandro, Holly Woodlawn and Jane Forth.

-Woodlawn made her screen debut in this film; director George Cukor famously instigated a write-in campaign to have her nominated for an Academy Award, but this did not materialize.
-Jane Forth, a 17-year-old model, also makes her debut in this film.
-She would shortly afterwards appear on the cover of Look magazine.
-The film also features other Warhol superstars such as Andrea Feldman and Geri Miller.
 The film features graphic scenes of intravenous drug use, sex, and frontal nudity.

+Jo Dallesandro had previously starred in several other Andy Warhol/Paul Morrissey films: The Loves of Ondine, Lonesome Cowboys, San Diego Surf, and Flesh.
+Holly Woodlawn, a transgender actress, made her screen debut in this film.
+Director George Cukor praised her performance and suggested she should be nominated for an Oscar award, but Gregory Peck said the Academy was undecided over whether to nominate her for Best Actress or Best Actor.
+Jane Forth, a teenaged model, also made her film debut.

 Plot

 Joe Smith, a heroin addict, is on a quest to score more drugs.
-Joe has problematic relationship with his on-off, sexually frustrated girlfriend, Holly Sandiago.
+Joe has a problematic relationship with his on-off, sexually frustrated girlfriend, Holly Sandiago.

 During the course of the day, Joe overdoses in front of an upper-class couple, attempts to fool welfare into approving his methadone treatment by having Holly fake a pregnancy, and frustrates the women in his life with his drug-induced impotence.